 Commencement

-All graduates and guests were invited to participate in Vanderbilt's Graduates Day celebration at 11:00 a.m.
-CDT on Thursday, May 9, with columnist for The New York Times, David Brooks.
-Find more information here
+All graduates and guests are invited to participate in Vanderbilt's Graduates Day celebration at 11:00 a.m.
+CDT on Thursday, May 8, 2025, in the Indoor Practice Facility, Speaker TBA

-The Peabody Commencement Awards Ceremonies took place on Thursday, May 9, by invitation only.
-Downloads of the awards ceremonies programs can be found in the Commencement Programs section of this page.
+The Peabody Commencement Awards Ceremonies take place on Thursday, May 8, by invitation only.

-On Friday, May 10, Undergraduate Commencement took place at 9:30 a.m. at Geodis Park.
+On Friday, May 9, Undergraduate Commencement will take place at 9:00 a.m. at Geodis Park.
 Information about that ceremony and Commencement celebrations across the university is available on the Vanderbilt Commencement website.

-Peabody honored its M.Ed., M.P.P., and Ed.D. graduates during two ceremonies held on the Peabody Esplanade.
+Peabody will honor its M.Ed., M.P.P., and Ed.D. graduates during two ceremonies held on the Peabody Esplanade.
 The programs for the two ceremonies are the same.

 PEABODY PROFESSIONAL CEREMONIES